MarvNC/yomitan-dict-stats/readme.md

 # Yomichan/Yomitan Dictionary Stats

 This is a collection of statistics about the dictionaries available for [Yomichan](https://foosoft.net/projects/yomichan/).
-The data is generated using the generateStats.js script in this repository on the dictionaries that I personally have installed.
-It is run by going to the browser console in the Yomitan options page and pasting the contents of the script into the console.
-The script will then generate a markdown table with the statistics, which is pasted below.
+The data is generated on the dictionaries that I have installed on my Yomitan installation.
+You can run the script yourself by pasting the contents of [generateStats.js](./generateStats.js) into your browser's console while on the Yomitan options page.

 | Title | Entry Count | Information |
 | ------ | ----------- | ----------- |